 shape is described as trigonal pyramidal or simply pyramidal.

-shape would a molecule of water have?
-Well as before simply use the VSEPR rules:
+As another example consider a molecule of water (H2O).
+What would be the shape of a molecule of water?
+Well as before to work out the shape simply use the VSEPR rules:

 We mentioned earlier that lone pairs of electrons require more space than bonding pairs.
 In the ammonia molecule there is a single lone pair of electrons and this compressed or squashed down the angles between the bonding pairs by over 20 from 109.5 to 1070.
 Water has 2 lone pairs of electrons and this means that the bonding pairs are going to even more compressed.
 In the diagram above you can see that the bond angle between the hydrogen atoms and the oxygen is squashed down from 109.5 0 to 104.5 0